 Sautéing is a quick cooking method.
 Canola oil's high smoke point makes it an ideal choice.

 Recipe developed at The Culinary Institute of America (CIA) by Chef Instructor Brenda La Noue.
-See Chef Almir Da Fonseca prepare the recipe in the video below.
+See Chef Almir Da Fonseca prepare the recipe in the video.

 This light, refreshing dinner will satisfy a hungry appetite.
 Canola oil’s high heat tolerance is perfect for sautéing the fish.